StackMCP

 The Accessibility Snapshot Advantage

 Puppeteer MCP has no equivalent.
-It relies on CSS selectors for element targeting and screenshots for visual understanding.
-This works for simple pages but breaks down on complex UIs where selectors are fragile or elements are dynamically generated.
-Your assistant has to either know the exact selector or use puppeteer_evaluate to query the DOM manually.
+It relies on CSS selectors and screenshots.
+This works for simple pages but breaks on complex UIs with dynamic elements or fragile selectors.

-The accessibility approach is also more token-efficient per interaction.
-A structured snapshot is smaller and more informative than a base64-encoded screenshot.
-When you are running dozens of browser interactions in a single session, this adds up.
+The accessibility approach is also more token-efficient per interaction -- a structured snapshot is smaller than a base64-encoded screenshot.

 Browser Support